 Bipin Chandra Pal was an Indian nationalist and a prominent leader of the Indian nationalist movement.

-He was admitted to the Presidency College in Calcutta but could not complete his studies and started his career as a headmaster.
 In the later years, he was working ad a librarian in Calcutta public library where he met many political leaders like Shivnath Shastri, S.N.
 Banerjee and B.K.
 Goswami.
-He was influenced to quit teaching and take up politics as career.

 During the last years of his life, Bipin Chandra Pal secluded himself from the Congress and led a lonely life.
 He died on 20th May 1932.

 Even after the death Bipin Chandra Pal biography continue to inspire the youth of the country and will ever keep them reminding about the great sacrifices he made for the nation.

 |For biographies on other Freedom Fighters, click here

 Promote your business on your local city site and get instant enquiries